What you need to know about dengue fever

 Pathophysiological similarities between dengue fever and COVID-19: Source

 First raised in 2022, it was hypothesized that dengue antibodies could either help cushion a Covid infection (making it milder), or may create ADE and thus potentially worsen outcomes.
-An October 2023 study preprint seems to have come down on the “potentially worsen” side of the coin, and found that antibodies to Covid acquired from natural infection in humans or through experimental immunization in animals were cross-reactive with DENV-2 strain of dengue, and had the potential to enhance DENV-2 infection in cells.

 Source: